GITCOINDEVELOPER/CRDFND/README.md

 ## Project Description!

-This is crowdfunding application where the backend is an polygon smart contract, and the frontend is an application hosted vercel.
+This is crowdfunding application where the backend is an polygon smart contract, and the frontend is an application script.
 This creates a completely decentralized crowdfunding app with a verifiable and immutably published project plan.

 Current crowdfunding platforms have a problem.
 Creators ask for funds to complete a project, but once funded, we don’t always see the expected results.
 This new crowdfunding app should work to prevent this.